ddev/ddev/docs/content/users/install/docker-installation.md

         The Docker provider you're using is selected with `docker context`.
 You can see the available contexts with `docker context ls` and the currently selected one with `docker context show`.
 With the setup above you'll want `docker context use lima-default`.

     !!!warning "Lima only mounts filesystems in your home directory unless you do further configuration" The default configuration shown here can mount only subdirectories of your home directory.
-If your project is not in your home directory, you must add additional mounts, as described in [mounts example](https://github.com/lima-vm/lima/blob/a98743ee8d47b935cc94bf30f073d22bc0d97b5a/examples/docker.yaml#L25-L28).
+If your project is not in your home directory, you must add additional mounts, as described in [mounts example](https://github.com/lima-vm/lima/blob/e9423da6b7c60083aaa455a0c6ecb5c729edfe1f/examples/docker.yaml#L25-L28).

     ### Docker Desktop for Mac

-    Docker Desktop for Mac can be installed via Homebrew (`brew install --cask docker`) or can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
+    Docker Desktop for Mac can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
 It has long been supported by DDEV and has extensive automated testing.
+It is not open-source, may require a license for many users, and sometimes has stability problems.

     !!!warning "Ports unavailable?"
         If you get messages like `Ports are not available... exposing port failed... is vmnetd running?` it means you need to check the "Allow privileged port mapping (requires password)" checkbox in the "Advanced" section of the Docker Desktop configuration.
 You may have to stop and restart Docker Desktop.
+(More extensive problem resolution is in [Docker Desktop issue](https://github.com/docker/for-mac/issues/6677).)

     ### Rancher Desktop

-    Rancher Desktop is another free and open-source Docker provider.
+    Rancher Desktop is an easy-to-install free and open-source Docker provider.
 Install from [Rancher Desktop.io](https://rancherdesktop.io/).
 It has automated testing with DDEV.
 When installing, choose only the Docker option and turn off Kubernetes.

     #### Migrating Projects Between Docker Providers